pedrofgodinho/dotfiles-old/README.md

     # Open vim and execute :PlugInstall to install the plugins
     # Open vim and execute :PlugUpdate to update plugins
-    # Open vim and execute :CocInstall coc-pairs to install the pair autocomplete plugin

 Install stuff for music: